yashvardhan751/Loan-Status-Approval/README.md

-Created aa loan Status approval model using SVM Algorithm of Machine Learning.
+Created a loan Status approval model using SVM Algorithm of Machine Learning.